sql-machine-learning/elasticdl/docs/designs/data_transform.md

 #### Solution

-We can provide common tools to normalize the table schema.
+We can provide some common tools to normalize the table schema.
 If the data is stored in Odps table, we can use [PyOdps](https://pyodps.readthedocs.io/en/latest/) + [UDF](https://www.alibabacloud.com/help/doc-detail/73359.htm) to complete the task.

 As the data source is ready, we can

 ### SQLFlow Syntax Extension

-### Generate Analysis SQL from SQLFlow Statement
+### Generate Analysis SQL From SQLFlow Statement

 ### Generate Transform Code From SQLFlow Statement